Cruise control is generally not bad for your car when used appropriately. It can help improve fuel efficiency and reduce driver fatigue on long trips.

 Credit: www.wikihow.com

-Pros of Using Cruise Control
+Pros Of Using Cruise Control

 Enhance driving comfort and fuel efficiency by utilizing cruise control during long highway stretches.
 It maintains a consistent speed and reduces driver fatigue, optimizing overall vehicle performance.